In this document

 <sdk>/extras/google/market_licensing/sample/ (the example

-If you aren't familiar with how to download packess into your SDK, see the Exploring the SDK document.
+If you aren't familiar with how to download packages into your SDK, learn how to update the SDK tools.

 Setting Up the Licensing Verification Library